dadmars/notes/net/rfc2018_tcp_select_ack_opt.md

-#TCP Selective Acknowledgment Options
+# TCP Selective Acknowledgment Options

 TCP may experience poor performance when multiple packets are lost from one window of data.
 With the limited information available from cumulative acknowledgments, a TCP sender can only learn about a single lost packet per round trip time.
 An aggressive sender could choose to retransmit packets early, but such retransmitted segments may have already been successfully received.

 A Selective Acknowledgment (SACK) mechanism, combined with a selective repeat retransmission policy, can help to overcome these limitations.
 The receiving TCP sends back SACK packets to the sender informing the sender of data that has been received.
 The sender can then retransmit only the missing data segments.

-   This memo proposes an implementation of SACK and discusses its performance and related issues.

-Acknowledgements

-   Much of the text in this document is taken directly from RFC1072 "TCP Extensions for Long-Delay Paths" by Bob Braden and Van Jacobson.
-The authors would like to thank Kevin Fall (LBNL), Christian Huitema (INRIA), Van Jacobson (LBNL), Greg Miller (MITRE), Greg Minshall (Ipsilon), Lixia Zhang (XEROX PARC and UCLA), Dave Borman (BSDI), Allison Mankin (ISI) and others for their review and constructive comments.

-Mathis, et. al.             Standards Track                     [Page 1]

-RFC 2018         TCP Selective Acknowledgement Options      October 1996

-1. Introduction

 Multiple packet losses from a window of data can have a catastrophic effect on TCP throughput.
 TCP [Postel81] uses a cumulative acknowledgment scheme in which received segments that are not at the left edge of the receive window are not acknowledged.
 This forces the sender to either wait a roundtrip time to find out about each lost packet, or to unnecessarily retransmit segments which have been correctly received [Fall95].
 With the cumulative acknowledgment scheme, multiple dropped segments generally cause TCP to lose its ACK-based clock, reducing overall throughput.

 Selective Acknowledgment (SACK) is a strategy which corrects this behavior in the face of multiple dropped segments.
 With selective acknowledgments, the data receiver can inform the sender about all segments that have arrived successfully, so the sender need retransmit only the segments that have actually been lost.

-   Several transport protocols, including NETBLT [Clark87], XTP [Strayer92], RDP [Velten84], NADIR [Huitema81], and VMTP [Cheriton88]
-   have used selective acknowledgment.
-There is some empirical evidence in favor of selective acknowledgments -- simple experiments with RDP have shown that disabling the selective acknowledgment facility greatly increases the number of retransmitted segments over a lossy, high-delay Internet path [Partridge87].
-A recent simulation study by Kevin Fall and Sally Floyd [Fall95], demonstrates the strength of TCP with SACK over the non-SACK Tahoe and Reno TCP implementations.

-   RFC1072 [VJ88] describes one possible implementation of SACK options for TCP.
-Unfortunately, it has never been deployed in the Internet, as there was disagreement about how SACK options should be used in conjunction with the TCP window shift option (initially described RFC1072 and revised in [Jacobson92]).

-   We propose slight modifications to the SACK options as proposed in RFC1072.
-Specifically, sending a selective acknowledgment for the most recently received data reduces the need for long SACK options [Keshav94, Mathis95].
-In addition, the SACK option now carries full 32 bit sequence numbers.
-These two modifications represent the only changes to the proposal in RFC1072.
-They make SACK easier to implement and address concerns about robustness.

 The selective acknowledgment extension uses two TCP options.
 The first is an enabling option, "SACK-permitted", which may be sent in a SYN segment to indicate that the SACK option can be used once the connection is established.
 The other is the SACK option itself, which may be sent over an established connection once permission has been given by SACK-permitted.

-Mathis, et. al.             Standards Track                     [Page 2]

-RFC 2018         TCP Selective Acknowledgement Options      October 1996

 The SACK option is to be included in a segment sent from a TCP that is receiving data to the TCP that is sending that data; we will refer to these TCP's as the data receiver and the data sender, respectively.
 We will consider a particular simplex data flow; any data flowing in the reverse direction over the same connection can be treated independently.

-2. Sack-Permitted Option
+# Sack-Permitted Option

 This two-byte option may be sent in a SYN by a TCP that has been extended to receive (and presumably process) the SACK option once the connection has opened.
 It MUST NOT be sent on non-SYN segments.

        TCP Sack-Permitted Option: